Hysterectomy Cost in India

 - Uterine fibroids: Benign lumps that grow in the uterus resulting in abnormal menstrual bleeding, prostate issues, difficult bowel movements, infertility, and other pregnancy issues.

 - Endometriosis: A layering of tissue outside the uterus, this also causes significant periods, infertility, and abdominal discomfort.

-- Chronic pelvic pain: Pain which happens under the belly button and also in between the hips which lasts more than six months.
-The causes are diverse and may result from endometriosis, musculoskeletal problems, irritable gut syndrome, cystitis, urinary tract disease, fibroids, and several other instances.
+- Chronic pelvic pain: Pain that happens under the belly button and also in between the hips which lasts more than six months.
+The causes are diverse and may result from endometriosis, musculoskeletal problems, irritable gut syndrome, cystitis, urinary tract disease, fibroids and several other instances.

 - Adenomyosis: Similar to Infection, this happens when the muscle tissue of the uterus is inhabited from the cells that line the uterus.
 The symptoms include heavy periods, spotting during periods, painful periods, periods lasting more than normal and, feeling of pressure in the rectum or bladder.

 - Uterine prolapse: once the muscles or ligaments are no more able to encourage the uterus due to extending or weakening of the muscles, it induces prolapse where the uterus slips from the place into the anus, outside the vagina or birth canal.
 This induces vaginal bleeding, difficulties with sexual intercourse, higher release, recurrent kidney infections, constipation, and distress in the pelvis.